Rohannorden2121/M-TRI/README.md

 ---

-**Made with dedication for environmental protection and public health**

 ## What This Does

 M-TRI combines multiple data sources to predict toxin risk in ponds:

-- **Satellite data**: Detects algal blooms using color and vegetation indices
+- **Satellite data**: Detects algal blooms using color and vegetation
-- **Water chemistry**: Tracks nutrient levels that fuel harmful algae
+- **Water chemistry**: Tracks nutrient levels fueling harmful algae
 - **Genomic data**: Identifies toxin-producing genes in water samples
 - **Environmental context**: Considers land use, climate, and hydrology

-The system outputs probability scores for each pond and ranks them by priority for testing.
+The system outputs probability scores for each waterbody and ranks them by priority for testing.

 ## Project Structure